-Strategies Actions Timeframe Lead Measure 2.1 Build Wagga Wagga's profile as a leading regional events destination for NSW Promote the growth of one of Wagga Wagga's major events into a Signature/ Destination suite of events for the LGA aligned to the city's growing reputation of Wagga Wagga as a regional cycling/ mountain-biking destination featuring the Gears and Beers Festival, Pomingalarna Multisport Cycling Complex etc. Medium to long term Manager City Strategy and Manager Community Services Develop and build a late winter/early spring cycling destination program from 2021.
+Strategies Actions Timeframe Lead Measure 2.1 Build Wagga Wagga's profile as a leading regional events destination for NSW Promote the growth of one of Wagga Wagga's major events into a Signature/ Destination suite of events for the LGA aligned to the city's growing reputation of Wagga Wagga as a regional cycling/mountain-biking destination featuring the Gears and Beers Festival, Pomingalarna Multisport Cycling Complex etc. Medium to long term Manager City Strategy and Manager Community Services Develop and build a late winter/early spring cycling destination program from 2021.
 Encourage and maintain a balanced calendar of events that are unique to the destination, showcase the city's competitive advantage and increase local pride including events that: • Encompass elements of local history and heritage • Celebrate the arts and cultural community • Leverage local sporting infrastructure and recreational facilities • Feature local wine, brewing and distilling product/experiences.
 Short to medium term Manager Community Services 3-4 major tourism events supported per year from 2021.
-2.2 Strengthening investment through events attraction Increase the sporting event attraction annual budget and establish a non-sport event attraction budget for sport/leisure/business events that align to this strategy.
+2.2 Strengthening investment through events attraction Increase the sporting event attraction annual budget and establish a non-sport event attraction budget for sport/leisure/business conferencing events that align to this strategy.
 Ensure appropriate procurements delegations to allow for direct negotiation with event promoters.
 Short to medium term Manager City Strategy and Manager Community Services Budgets are increased/established from 2020/21.
 Alignment of delegations.
 Work with sporting promotors to confirm a program of regional sporting events and carnivals, and marquee sporting events.
 Short to medium term Manager City Strategy Attract at least one premier sporting event, and an additional 10 regional sporting events/ carnivals to the city each year.
+Continue to work with DNSW and local conference venues to develop and promote the city as a niche business conference location, targeting innovative and progressive conference initiatives that align to the city's business/industry priorities eg. Health/knowledge, transport, agriculture.
+Medium term Manager Community Services Number of new business conferences per annum

-Develop a network of targeted non sport event owners/ promoters, professional conference organisers, tour managers, other and offer to host them in the city.
+Strategies Actions Timeframe Lead Measure Develop a network of targeted non- sport event owners/ promoters, professional conference organisers, tour managers, other and offer to host them in the city.
 Short term/ongoing Manager Community Services December 2020.
 2.3 Build the capacity of local event organisers and industry Review and update the Events Guide, templates and forms available on the events website, and launch the latest suite of resources available Short term/ongoing Manager Community Services Documents available June 2020.

-Strategies Actions Timeframe Lead Measure Develop professional development workshops to encourage the development of value add event experiences eg. Behind the scenes, VIP areas to meet the changing market needs.
+Develop professional development workshops to encourage the development of value add event experiences eg. Behind the scenes, VIP areas to meet the changing market needs.
 Short to medium term (June 2020) Manager Community Services Number of workshops Develop and maintain a two-year event calendar on the website, to support forward planning by local businesses and the community.
 Short term/ongoing Manager Community Services Calendar online by February 2020